Physical Logic: Rules of inference

 which small manipulation shows, incidentally, how much easier it is to work with the arithmetic form of the operations than with $\wedge$, $\vee$ and $\neg$.
 The condition of modus ponens is then: \begin{definition} $\phi$ is MP if

 \end{definition}

 Distinct from MP and from each other are the two strains of ``proof by contradiction,'' which we shall call C1 and C2.
-In words, we can state them as follows: \begin{quote} C1: \emph{If event $A$ happens, then its complement does not happen.} \end{quote} \begin{quote} C2: \emph{If event $A$ does not happen, then its complement happens}\footnote{At the risk of introducing confusion, we point out that C1 and C2 are referred to as the \emph{law of contradiction} and the \emph{law of the excluded middle}, respectively, in \cite{RescherBrandom}.
-However, at the level of the Boolean algebra of events we always have $\neg\neg A = A$ and, moreover, if we take ``excluded middle'' to mean that $\phi$ is a map onto $\mathbb{Z}_2$ then our three-fold framework respects it by fiat \cite{Sorkin10}.
-This illustrates how careful one must be to be clear.}. \end{quote} Formally: \begin{definition} $\phi$ is C1 if
+In words, we can state them as follows: \begin{quote} C1: \emph{If event $A$ is affirmed, then its complement is denied.} \end{quote} \begin{quote} C2: \emph{If event $A$ is denied, then its complement is affirmed}

+\end{quote} We point out that C1 and C2 are referred to as the \emph{law of contradiction} and the \emph{law of the excluded middle}, respectively, in \cite{RescherBrandom}.
+While closely related, these two notions are distinct and play a very different role in our analysis, with C2 being more important.
+As we will see in the next sections, C2 plays a complementary role to other conditions (MP, multiplicativity), while C1 is implied from those conditions\footnote{Note also, that at the level of the Boolean algebra of events we always have $\neg\neg A = A$ and, moreover, if we take ``law of the excluded middle'' to mean that every event is either affirmed or denied then our three-fold framework respects it by fiat because that is just the statement that $\phi$ is a map to $\mathbb{Z}_2$ \cite{Sorkin10}.
+This illustrates how careful one must be to be clear.}.
+Formally: \begin{definition} $\phi$ is C1 if

 \end{definition} \begin{definition} $\phi$ is C2 if

 \end{definition}